prichoms/Event-Booking-Website/README.md

 * Space for advertisement banners
 * View and book event tickets
 * Rating and filteration of each event using Languages & Genre
+* User can find event buddy based on common interest
 * List of booking, sorting of prices, rating of events (for admin only)
 * All events page (For Pagination purpose)
 * Create Event Page (CRUD operations) (Admin only)